Dasharath4812/Email-Spam-Detection-using-Machine-Learning/README.md

 - Identity Theft.
 - Spam can crash mail servers and fill up hard drive.
 - Billions of dollars lost worldwide.

+# OBJECTIVE
+The objective of identification of spam e-mails are :

+- To give knowledge to the user about the fake e-mails and relevant e-mails.
+- To classify that mail is spam or not.

+# LITERATURE REVIEW
+- I referred the paper S. Sharmin and Z. Zaman, "Spam Detection in Social Media Employing Machine Learning Tool for Text Mining," 2017 13th International Conference on Signal-   Image Technology & Internet-Based Systems (SITIS), Jaipur, 2017, pp. 137-142.
+- Spam prevention is often neglected , although some simple measures can dramatically reduce the amount of spam that reaches your mail box.
+- Before they send you spam , spammers obviously first need to obtain your e-mail address , which they can do through different routes.